aalacy/storelocatore-scrapers/apify/azambd/curatedsources/daynurseries_co_uk/README.md

 2. Please add a NEW column to just this crawl called `brand_website`.
 E.g., for that same page_url provided above, this would come from https://www.brighthorizons.co.uk/our-nurseries/24-st-swithin-early-learning-and-childcare?utm_source=daynurseries.co.uk&utm_medium=Referral&utm_campaign=24StSwithin.
 (If you are able to truncate this so it is just the top-level domaine.g.,brighthorizons.co.uk that is preferred, but not required).

-## Challenge:
+## Challenges:

-* Website has Incapsula Security, so it is tricky
+The website has Incapsula Security, so it is complex

-* `brand_site` redirects as outbound that needs to bypass Incapsula too
+brand_site redirects as outbound that needs to bypass Incapsula too

-* `phone` is not avialble on page, it needs click on a Incapsula secured link and parse from popup
+phone is not available on-page, it needs to click on an Incapsula secured link and parse from the popup

-* sitemap page is also secured, and it needs cookies if it get too many hits [ I observed it when I was testing ]
+sitemap page is also secured, and it needs cookies if it gets too many hits [ I observed it when I was testing ]

-* In order to subdue Incapsula Security, I had to use `sgselenium` which is slow from my pc, didn't pull all rows in test run.
+In order to subdue Incapsula Security, I had to use sgselenium which is slow from my pc, didn't pull all rows in a test run.

 ## Possible roadmap